kcm2/ab/references/angelbeatshd.rst

 .. [#wis-20] This would need to be something Chiyo needs to do.
 .. [#wis-21] This would need explaining how students don't have memories of not dying.
 .. [#wis-22] Chiyo could be angry that Yuri repeatedly misleads people with how the world works, and keeping them from moving on for her own gain.
+.. [#wis-23] May change the exact dates here to make it fit in better.
+As the party is on the 24th but the students go on break on the 21st.
+.. [#wis-24] This supports that the SSS are the "social outcasts" and why no other students really interact with them [#wis-25]_.
+.. [#wis-25] This could be shown by Otonashi not being in the SSS uniform speaking to the students normally.

 Character introductions
 ========================